Veridise/llzk-lib/doc/0_overview.md

 ### Frontends {#frontends}

-Frontends are currently not contained within the LLZK repository, but are rather maintained in separate repositories, using the LLZK-lib as a dependency.
+Frontends are currently not contained within the LLZK repository, but are rather maintained in separate repositories, using LLZK-lib as a dependency.

 Veridise currently maintains the following frontends:
 - [Zirgen](https://github.com/Veridise/zir-to-zkir)